privacy-scaling-explorations/maci/website/src/pages/roadmap.md

 - The primary responsibility of the Coordinator Service will be to:
   - offload and automate the tasks performed by the human coordinator
-  - minimize proving time by parallelizing SNARK proof generation and making MACI and QFI easier to adopt
+  - minimize proving time by parallelizing SNARK proof generation and making MACI easier to adopt
 - [GitHub repo](https://github.com/privacy-scaling-explorations/maci-coordinator)

 ### QF stack